alan-fleming/alanfleming.org/colophon.md

 title: Colophon
 ---

+This is a static site, built using [Jekyll](https://jekyllrb.com).

-### The Lagrange Theme
+### Theme and styling
+The theme in use is [Hydeout](https://fongandrew.github.io/hydeout/), heavily customised by me with inspiration and some code from the [Feeling Responsive](https://phlow.github.io/feeling-responsive/) theme.

-This theme is completely free and open source software.
+Both themes are completely free and open source software.
 You may use it however you want, as it is distributed under the [MIT License](http://choosealicense.com/licenses/mit/).

-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=My%question%about%Lagrange%is:%&amp;via=paululele), or [file a GitHub issue](https://github.com/lenpaul/lagrange/issues/new).
+Icons are from [Entypo](http://entypo.com) and are licensed [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

+The font used for the site's title is [Caveat](https://fonts.google.com/specimen/Caveat), designed by [Pablo Impallari](https://github.com/impallari/)